Tinkerforge/doc/en/source/Kits/Blinkenlights/Construction.rst

 Prepare the 5V Power Supply
 ---------------------------

-In this step we will make the wiring to power all these cables.
+Now the wiring of the power cables needs to be joined.
 Connect the 5V power supply to two 5-wire clamps as depicted below.